 Commitbiz helps entrepreneurs and firms establish their company through UAE company registration, incorporation and legal consulting services.
 Our experts take care of the banking, visa, legal, and licensing formalities, in accordance with the UAE laws.
 We guide you through your company formation, with your business objectives at the centre of our ecosystem, all the way.

 If you are thinking of doing business in UAE, Commitbiz can help you with strategic consultation, legal and documentation formalities, and negotiations with local stakeholders.
 We have liaisons that help us handle the entire company formation procedures cost-effectively in an efficient and timely manner.
-Contact us for business setup in UAE – our advisors will be glad to understand your requirements and fulfil them at the earliest.
+Contact us for business setup in UAE – our advisors will be glad to understand your requirements and fulfill them at the earliest.

 Is it mandatory to have a local office to set up a business in UAE?